 Plans $20 and under

-At this low price range, there are four plans that can be had between both TeleChoice and Jeenee.
+At this low price range, there are five plans that can be had between both TeleChoice and Jeenee Mobile.
 Jeenee tends to offer the cheapest plans, but what you get included might be proportionally less than what TeleChoice offers.
 The pick of the Jeenee bunch is the $18 Pennywise plan with unlimited texts, 200 minutes of calling and 2GB of data.
 The main limitation with this plan is that you are capped at 200 minutes, but 2GB data and unlimited texts at this price point is good value.
 However, the $10 upfront fee is a bit of a slap in the face.

 TeleChoice offers two plans both exactly the same, so you’re probably wondering what the difference is.
 One is on a 12 month contract, while the other one has no contract.
 TeleChoice seems to reward customers for signing up for the long-term.